ultreyaonline/standalone/HOSTING.md

 - DNS: best if this is API-accessible via your hosting provider, to allow for LetsEncrypt certificate automation
 - CI/Build Pipeline - Laravel Forge is recommended.
 Their "Hobby" plan would suffice.
 - DevOps person who groks deploy scripts, security patching and monthly server OS patching, certbot for LetsEncrypt, and the following software components:
-- Server Software will include: Ubuntu 20, Nginx, PHP 8, MySQL/MariaDB, Redis.
+- Server Software will include: Ubuntu 22, Nginx, PHP 8, MySQL/MariaDB, Redis.

 # Hosting
 Your website needs a server to run on.
 There are 2 considerations: fully-managed, or self-managed.

 ## Fully Managed VPS
-A fully-managed VPS provider, such as the services offered by Cloudways, gives an excellent balance between having the power of a server under your own control, but with a technical team taking care of regular server maintenance, and available for tech support when you run into issues.
+A fully-managed VPS provider gives an excellent balance between having the power of a server under your own control, but with a technical team taking care of regular server maintenance, and available for tech support when you run into issues.

 The cost here is slightly higher than a self-managed VPS because you're paying a small fee for the Managed services.